-After the Site is fully developed, there will be approximately 96.8 acres of grassland habitats present for use by resident and transient wildlife (Figure ENV-3, Appendix C).
-The redesign of the golf course into a championship venue will provide a boon to grassland birds and other species that utilize meadowlands and open-canopy habitats.
+After the Site is fully developed, there will be approximately 95.8 acres of grassland habitats present for use by resident and transient wildlife (Appendix C, Figure ENV-3).
 The vast majority of this grassland habitat will exist as a complex of patchy interconnected plantings snaking throughout the golf course; tall grass plantings will separate fairways of different holes, while short grasses will be planted to separate tee benches from fairways of the same hole.
-Transitional grassland will be planted around margins of exiting forest to expand canopy habitat.
+Transitional grasslands will be planted around margins of existing forest to expand canopy habitat.
 Significant areas of grassland buffers (tall, short, transitional plantings) have also been added to protect sensitive aquatic resources on the Site (See BMP in Section 4).
-By providing a rich diversity of possible nesting, foraging and shelter habitats, all of these areas are expected to be utilized extensively by grassland bird species.